 The Breast Cancer Alliance was founded in March 1996 by Mary Waterman.
 Diagnosed with stage four breast cancer, Mary knew that her chances for long-term survival were not good.
 She wanted to help other women fight breast cancer through research, health education, and most importantly early detection.
 Mary died in January 1997.
 Her courage and determination are a continuing inspiration to us all.

 The mission of the Breast Cancer Alliance is to improve survival rates and quality of life for those impacted by breast cancer through better prevention, early detection, treatment and cure.
-To promote these goals, we invest in innovative research, breast surgery fellowships, regional education, dignified support and screening for the uninsured and underserved.
+To promote these goals, we invest in innovative research, breast surgery fellowships, regional education, dignified support and screening for the underserved.

 The Breast Cancer Alliance intends to expand its role as the preeminent regional organization funding breast cancer research, early detection, and education.

 The Breast Cancer Alliance is a fast-growing, dynamic organization.
 We have awarded over $19 million in grants since our founding.
 Our primary fundraiser, an annual luncheon and fashion show, co-sponsored by Richards of Greenwich/Mitchells of Westport is a major charitable event attended by nearly 1,000 contributors.
 A prestigious roster of businesses and private foundations provides generous financial support.
 Contributions from individuals continue to escalate.
 This stellar performance in fundraising allows the Breast Cancer Alliance to provide increasingly large sums to support vital, cutting-edge breast cancer research each year and to expand our educational programs.

 Research and Grants